briankoser/sfc-listeners-guide/episodes/0233-one-more-trip-to-arkham-and-other-news.md

 # News
-Take That, Science: professional Bigfoot hunter claims to have killed Sasquatch
+{% takeThatScience take_that_science[0] %}

-What the Frodo: movie studio is developing a gritty Viking origin story of Santa Claus
+What the Frodo: Movie studio is developing a gritty Viking origin story of Santa Claus